sjdv1982/seamless/silk.md

   "type" : "construct"
   "construct": <one of the registered constructs>

-For Silk schema validation, every construct must register three functions:
+For Silk schema validation, every construct must register four functions:
 1. From the "construct" schema dict, generate a schema for plain instances, and another for binary/mixed-binary instances.
 If the construct schema is overall invalid, this must be reported here (return None / exceptions).
 2. From the instance, generate a construct instance descriptor.
 This construct instance descriptor is validated using construct validators.
 3. A function that returns if the binary schema is a pure-binary schema or not.
+4. A function to do type inference.
+Returns if the received value is suitable.
+(some priority must be established here)

 Note that a construct defines *extra* fields: the functions have access to all other schema fields.